Visit the Maine Community College System page for system-wide information and FAQs.

 If you have already applied – great!
 No need to reapply, admissions will tag your application if you qualify.
 Email firstname.lastname@example.org if you have any questions about an existing application.

-Join us for a Free College Info Night!
-RSVP here
+Have questions?
+Join us for one of our upcoming in-person Free College Info Nights

 If you have not filled out an application yet:

 - Live in Maine at the time of enrollment and while enrolled in the program.

 - Complete your associate degree or certificate program within 2 years (we offer courses in Fall, Spring, Summer, and Winter Terms).

 - Must pursue an associate degree or certificate.